orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     // TODO Instantly yield intermediate results by returning an iterable of which the next values are still pending.
     // TODO: Returned iterable result can also be infinitely generating

-    // TODO: Map maps .self values of each vertex.
     // TODO: Map replaces either original structure or within the altered (filtered/mapped) structure?

     // TODO: Allow for additional operations on .traverse/.last like .push_back, where we have pending for non-found values of .last yet